shivannis/xandr-docs-public/xandr-docs/articles/monetize/monitor-line-items.md

 ---
 title: Microsoft Monetize - Monitor Line Items
-Description: Learn all about the Line Item Screen displays in this page. ms.date: 10/28/2023
+description: Learn all about the Line Item Screen displays in this page. ms.date: 10/28/2023
 ---